-After the announcement of the reorganisation of the Bénéteau Group's management BoatIndustry wanted to know more.
-Gianguido Girotti and Mirna Cieniewicz, respectively Director of Product Strategy for the Bénéteau Group's Boat Division and Director of Communications, answered our questions.
+After the announcement of the reorganisation of the Bénéteau Group's management team BoatIndustry wanted to know more.
+Gianguido Girotti and Mirna Cieniewicz, respectively Director of Product Strategy of the Bénéteau Group's Boat Division and Director of Communications, answered our questions.

-Your press release refers to the objective of "uniting the group's teams, brands, design offices and factories around a common project".
-How does this translate into concrete action?
+Your press release mentions the objective of "uniting the group's teams, brands, design offices and factories around a common project".
+How does this translate into practice?

-Mirna Cieniewicz: This is precisely the role of Jérôme de Metz (Editor's note: the new CEO of the Bénéteau group) and his roadmap.
-He does not come from the boating industry and his experience of more than 30 years, notably at the head of his private equity company and on the boards of many companies, allows him to bring a strategic vision.
+Mirna Cieniewicz: This is precisely the role of Jérôme de Metz (Editor's note: the new CEO of the Bénéteau Group) and his roadmap.
+He does not come from the yachting industry and his experience of more than 30 years, notably at the head of his private equity firm and on the boards of numerous companies, enables him to bring a strategic vision.

-Does this reorganisation follow the change in the status of the Bénéteau group from a company with a supervisory board to a public limited company with a board of directors in February 2019?
+Does this reorganisation follow the Bénéteau Group's change in status from a company with a supervisory board to a public limited company with a board of directors in February 2019?

-Mirna Cieniewicz: In February, we explained that we were keeping the same philosophy by separating the presidency with its strategic role taken by Jérôme de Metz and the operational general management.
-We have not changed our philosophy, but the context and personality of Jérôme de Metz convinced the Board of Directors that he was able to assume both roles.
+Mirna Cieniewicz: In February, we explained that we were maintaining the same philosophy by separating the presidency with its strategic role taken by Jérôme de Metz and the operational general management.
+We did not change our philosophy, but the context and personality of Jérôme de Metz convinced the Board of Directors that he was capable of taking on both roles.
 This is not a transitional appointment, but a position with a roadmap.

-What is the purpose of the new position of Product Strategy Director for the Bénéteau Group's Boat Division?
+What is the objective of the new position of Director of Product Strategy for the Bénéteau Group's Boat Division?

-Gianguido Girotti: We will work more per project, in a more transversal way.
-We are aiming for a "house of brands" as the Volkswagen group says.
+Gianguido Girotti: We're going to work more by project, in a more transversal way.
+We're aiming for a "house of brands", as the Volkswagen group puts it.
 Each brand must develop its identity while respecting a more shared plan for the good of the group.
-We now have a product plan of 200 models all confused.
-We need more clarity about the identity of each brand to avoid losing markets or eating them between us.
+Today we have a product plan with 200 models all together.
+We need greater clarity in terms of the identity of each brand to avoid losing markets or eating them up among ourselves.

-Gianguido Girotti: It is too early to give an organizational chart.
-We will have the advice of Dieter Gust and Jean-Paul Chapeleau who are no longer being presented (Editor's note: respectively president of CNB and CEO of Jeanneau Prestige).
-We will create a marketing centre in the broad sense to analyse market figures and needs, before each brand can work.
+Gianguido Girotti: It's too early to give a flowchart.
+We will have the board of Dieter Gust and Jean-Paul Chapeleau, which we will no longer present (Editor's note: respectively President of CNB and CEO of Jeanneau Prestige).
+We are going to create a marketing centre in the broadest sense to analyse market figures and needs, before each brand can work.

 You talk about strengthening the identity of each brand, how would you characterize them in a word?

-Gianguido Girotti: I think it's a little early for me to talk about brands I know less about.
-I can only say that in the 4 years since I arrived at Bénéteau, starting with sailing and then with the engine, we have changed the identity quite a bit.
-By redesigning Oceanis' image, we were able to regain market share in sailing compared to 2015.
-And I can say thank you to Hervé Gastinel and Annette Roux for allowing me to work on the performance sailing image by relaunching the First range.
+Gianguido Girotti: I think it's a little early for me to talk about the brands I know less about.
+I can only say that in the 4 years that I've been with Bénéteau, starting with the sail and then with the engine, we've changed our identity quite a bit.
+By reworking Oceanis' image, we've been able to regain market share in sailing compared to 2015.
+And I can say thank you to Hervé Gastinel and Annette Roux for allowing me to work on the image of performance sailing by relaunching the First range.

 What about the Groupe Bénéteau brand?

-Mirna Cieniewicz: It is truly a corporate brand, with a financial vocation for shareholders who wish to invest, as an employer and for local actions and CSR initiatives in the region.
+Mirna Cieniewicz: It is truly a corporate brand, with a financial vocation for shareholders who wish to invest, as an employer and for local actions and CSR initiatives in the territory.

-Will there be the recruitment of a replacement at the head of the Bénéteau brand?
+Is there going to be the recruitment of a replacement at the head of the Bénéteau brand?

-Gianguido Girotti: There are already good sail and engine coordinators for several years.
-We have a lot of talents and we have to put them back at the centre of the action, not hide them.
+Gianguido Girotti: There have already been good sail and motor coordinators for several years.
+We have a lot of talent and we need to put them back in the centre of the action, not hide them.
 Instead, there will be an internal evolution and a readjustment of the way things work.
-Luca Brancaleon, who was co-director with me, remains general manager.
+Luca Brancaleon, who was co-director with me, remains managing director.